atomlong/cygn-keyring/README.md

-# EYUN Keyring
+# CYGN Keyring

-Repository for the EYUN keyring package.
+Repository for the CYGN keyring package.

 ## Addition/Removal/Update of a packaging key